 In practice, as forecast and actual demand are unlikely to reconcile over the period, the service provider can reasonably be expected to under or over recover revenue year to year and over the access arrangement period generally.
 Therefore, revenue yield controls and variable revenue caps should generally include a mechanism to account for the over or under recovery of revenue across years and access arrangement periods.
-The NGR does not specific such a requirement.
+However, the NGR does not specify such a requirement.

-In contrast to the NGR, the NER provides guidance on the use of revenue caps in rules relating to the building blocks for distribution network service providers.
-The under or over recovery of revenue arising from the application of a control mechanism in the previous period is included as part of the building blocks:
+In contrast, the NER does provide guidance on the use of revenue caps in rules relating to the building blocks for distribution network service providers.
+The under or over recovery of revenue arising from the application of a control mechanism in the previous period is included as part of the building blocks:100